kauri-io/Content/deploy-to-aws/deploy-to-aws.md

 - Connecting to a remote server via SSH.
 - Basic linux Command Line Interface (CLI) knowledge.
-- Finally a good understanding on how the blockchain works would also be recommended but not necessary for completing this tutorial.
+- Finally a good understanding of how the blockchain works would also be recommended but its not necessary for completing this tutorial.

 ## Launch and Connect to an EC2 Instance